Red Raider Guarantee

 Eligible students must apply, be accepted for admission and have a complete financial aid file before March 15 to be considered for Red Raider Guarantee.
 Students may qualify for the program for up to eight (8) semesters of full-time enrollment for incoming freshmen, and up to four (4) semesters for transfer students with an associate's degree.

 Red Raider Guarantee ensures tuition and mandatory fees up to 30 credit hours per year, will be paid by a combination of federal, state, and institutional funds.
-Examples of funds include, but are not limited to, PELL Grant, SEOG, TEXAS Grant, Texas Public Education Grant, Texas Tech Grant, scholarships, etc...
+Examples of funds include, but are not limited to: PELL Grant, SEOG, TEXAS Grant, Texas Public Education Grant, Texas Tech Grant, scholarships (external and/or internal) etc.

 This guarantee is subject to change without notice based on the annual funding levels provided to the university by the federal and state education agencies.